What is ferrocement?

 Where is ferrocement going?

-Organic fibers have again become interesting, as the cost of steel increases.
-Use of organic fibers as reinforcement for cement is not a new idea, mud and bamboo are very durable, for example.
-Concrete is still called mud in the building trades.
+Organic fibers have once again become interesting as the cost of both steel and cement increases, space-age mud and wattle is one descriptive term used, on this web site.
+Use of organic fibers as reinforcement for cement is not a new idea, burlap and cement siding was used in the early 1900's, in California.
+Mud and bamboo are very durable, centuries-old technology, for example.
+And concrete is still called mud among construction workers.

-Traditional ferrocement will continue as a material chosen to create beautiful structures and interesting art.
+Traditional ferrocement has unique economic advantages that will ensure it continues as a material chosen to create beautiful structures, reservoirs and interesting art.

 Bamboo, wood and mud after a hurricane.
 It survived.